lucasronny/MICB475-Group-11/README.md

 ### Applying The Model to The Columbia Dataset
 March 13, KM
-Purpose: To look for the model species in each city in the Columbia dataset to determine whether
+<br>Purpose: To look for the model species in each city in the Columbia dataset to determine whether

 Procedure: